jwodder/ps1.py/README.rst

         precmd_ps1_py() { PS1="$(/usr/bin/python3 ~/share/ps1.py --zsh "${PS1_GIT:-}")" }
         precmd_functions+=( precmd_ps1_py )

+   If you want to use just the Git status portion of the script's output and combine it with your own prompt string, replace the ``PS1`` assignment with your desired prompt, with ``$(/usr/bin/python3 ~/share/ps1.py --git-only "${PS1_GIT:-}")`` inserted where you want the Git status string.

    Replace ``/usr/bin/python3`` with the path to your Python 3 interpreter, and replace ``~/share/ps1.py`` with the location you saved ``ps1.py`` at as